Qlik-PE/ImmersionDay/content/Lab/index.en.md

 ![A screenshot of a computer Description automatically generated](/static/qlik-images/image5.png)

-On your AWS console please go to EC2 and retrieve your Qlik Replicate IP address.
+On your AWS console please go to EC2 and retrieve your QCDI IP address.

 ![A screenshot of a computer Description automatically generated](/static/qlik-images/image6.png)

-## Accessing Qlik Replicate for Workshop
+## Accessing QCDI for Workshop

 Before starting tutorial and labs make sure you can log into the following

-### Connecting to Qlik Replicate Web UI
+### Connecting to QCDI Web UI

 URL: [**https://YOUR_SERVER_IP_ADDRESS:3552/attunityreplicate/**](https://your_server_ip_address:3552/attunityreplicate/)